Taxel/PlexTraktSync/README.md

   Follow the instructions, your credentials and API keys will be stored in `.env`and `.pytrakt.json` files.
 Plex URL and token is stored in `servers.yml`.

-  If you have [2 Factor Authentication enabled on Plex][two-factor-authentication] you can append the code to your password.
+  If you have [2 Factor Authentication enabled on Plex][two-factor-authentication], input the code when prompted.
+If you don't have 2FA enabled, just leave the prompt blank and press Enter.

 [two-factor-authentication]: https://support.plex.tv/articles/two-factor-authentication/#toc-1:~:text=Old%20Third%2DParty%20Apps%20%26%20Tools